Oscillations and confluence in three-magnon scattering of ferromagnetic resonance

-Figure 1(a) is a schematic of the homodyne spectrometer used in our experiment.
-We use the perpendicular microwave pumping configuration, and our samples are 3 $ \mu \mathrm{m}$ thick films of yttrium iron garnet (YIG).
-The microwave drive at the desired FMR frequency $f_0$ is set to the desired applied microwave power $P_a$ and pulse rate using an attenuator and a switch.
-The train of microwave pulses is launched into a wide microstrip waveguide, which generates a uniform microwave magnetic field of amplitude $h_{a}$ throughout the sample.
-This resonantly excites the FMR amplitude $c_0$ when the applied static field $H_0$ matches the sample's FMR frequency with $f_0$.
-The film's magnetization $\mathbf{M}(t)$ is inductively coupled to the waveguide, reducing the transmitted signal by a value proportional to $c_0$ \cite{maksymov2015broadband}.
-The transmitted signal is mixed with a reference at the same phase and frequency, yielding the signal's wave envelope.
-We isolate the envelope of the resonant absorption, which is proportional to $c_0$ and has a susceptibility of the form $\chi''=c_0/h_{a}$.
-For more information on the experiment, see Sec. \ref{sec:S1} of the supplementary material (SM).
+We investigated this instability in the time domain through homodyning spectroscopy [Fig. 1(b)].
+The microwave excitation at the desired FMR frequency $f_0$ is converted to the desired applied microwave power $P_a$ and to $8 \, \mathrm{\mu s}$ pulses using an attenuator and switch.
+These pulses enter a wide microstrip waveguide, generating a spatially uniform microwave magnetic field of amplitude $h_{a}$ throughout the sample: a $3\, \mathrm{\mu m}$-thick film of Yttrium Iron Garnet (YIG).
+We resonantly excite the sample's FMR mode by matching its FMR frequency with $f_0$, via tuning the static magnetic field $H$ to $H_0$.
+We primarily investigated the transient behavior at $f_0=1.5$ GHz, with a corresponding resonant field of $H_0=135.1$ Oe.
+The sample is inductively coupled to the microstrip, such that its FMR response $b_0$ induces a corresponding voltage in the microstrip \cite{maksymov2015broadband}.
+We obtain the envelope of the microstrip's output voltage by mixing it with a phase- and frequency-matched reference.
+By subtracting the output voltage's envelope at resonance from that at zero field, we isolate the envelope of the voltage induced by FMR.
+When nonlinearity-induced phase shifts are absent, this envelope directly corresponds to the FMR amplitude $c_0(t)$ with the susceptibility $\chi''(t)=c_0(t)/h_{a}\propto c_0(t)/\sqrt{P_a}$.
+For additional experimental details, see Sec. \ref{sec:exp_supp} of the supplementary material (SM).

-The magnon dispersion \cite{kalinikos1986theory_maintext,mansuripur1988demagnetizing} for in-plane-magnetized 3 $\mu \mathrm{m}$ thick YIG films is shown in Fig. 1(b).
-The frequency decreases with an increase in wavevector due to suppression of the dynamic demagnetization field.
-For FMR frequencies $f_0$ below a critical value, magnon modes at $f=f_0/2$ are available such that three-magnon splitting [see Fig. 1(b)] occurs as $c_0$ exceeds the threshold value $c_S$.
-We denote the amplitude of the $f_0/2$ modes as $c_{\pm \kbf}$.
-The confluence process is also shown in Fig. 1(b).

-When $P_a$ is below the instability's threshold power $P_S$, $c_0$ rises monotonically to its steady-state value as shown by the purple curve in Fig. 1(c).
-When $P_a$ exceeds $P_{S}$, $c_0$ is driven above $c_S$ and the FMR magnons split into two magnons of half the frequency and equal and opposite wavevectors.
-This causes nonlinear resonant behavior, as shown by the blue curve in Fig. 1(c).
-The associated saturation of $c_0$ at $c_S$ leads to a decrease in the steady-state absorptive susceptibility $\chi''\propto c_0/\sqrt{P_{a}}$ as $P_a$ is increased.
-In Fig. 1(d), we normalize $\chi''$ to its linear value $\chi''_L$ to directly compare the experimental saturation with the theoretical prediction.
-The measured saturation from the time-resolved data in our experiment (black) is shown along with that from steady-state measurements through lock-in techniques (green).
-Both are in reasonable agreement with Suhl's theoretical prediction \cite{suhl1957theory}, $\chi''\propto c_{S}/\sqrt{P_{a}}$, shown by the blue curve.